istio/istio.io/content/en/blog/2019/introducing-istio-operator/index.md

 $ istioctl manifest apply -f <your-istiocontrolplane-customresource>
 {{< /text >}}

-Make changes to the installation configuration by editing the configuration file and calling `istioctl manifest apply` again.
+Make changes to the installation configuration by editing the configuration file and executing `istioctl manifest apply` again.

 To upgrade to a new version of Istio: